 We mention all of this because according to the latest Periodic Transaction Report covering Nancy Pelosi's latest trades, the California Democrat purchased millions worth of call options in companies from Alphabet, to Micron, to Roblox, Saleforce and Walt Disney.
 Unfortunately, the strike price of the options was not disclosed, although with maturities well into 2022 and in some cases 2023, this appears to be a long-term levered bet.
 Source

 And while the presumption is that there Pelosi did not trade on inside information, something tells us each of those trades will be profitable.

 This P & F chart is a 3 x 40 scale giving us a long term view of the shiny yellow metal.
 I decided to try something different so, I

 highlighted the trend channels.
 A long term ascending trend channel with a short term declining trend channel within the long term trend.

 The red star at 1920 indicates a buy signal on a #2 Double Top (market bottom) formation.

-Spread the lovemore AOC has been partying it up on vacation in Miami, Florida while enjoying the freedoms that she denies to those in the state of New York.
+AOC has been partying it up on vacation in Miami, Florida while enjoying the freedoms that she denies to those in the state of New York.
 AOC has been spotted in numerous crowded public venues without a mask, hugging strangers, and certainly not socially distancing.
-This is...
+This is the person who jumps...

 Starting this Friday (for 2022) my Weekend Trend Trader system will change from using the SPX and its 10 week moving average to using the IWM - iShares Russell 2000 ETF and its 10 week moving average as our regime filter.
 Moving forward, when IWM is above its 10 week moving average we will be in condition green and be able to take on new positions.
 When IWM closes below its 10 week moving average we will be in condition red and not take any new positions.